What is Probiotic Soda? Defining the Functional Beverage Trend

 Buying and Consumption Considerations

-Luckily, both kombucha and probiotic sodas are widely available in most U.S. grocery stores, convenience stores, even bars and movie theaters.
-Kombucha does need to be kept refrigerated, whereas probiotic sodas are shelf-stable at room temperature, making them a much friendlier option for on-the-go use.
+Luckily, both kombucha and probiotic sodas are widely available in most U.S. grocery stores, convenience stores, and even bars and movie theaters.
+Kombucha needs to be refrigerated, whereas probiotic sodas are shelf-stable at room temperature, making them a much friendlier option for on-the-go use.
 Regardless of which option you chose, check the back of the label and search for ‘active cultures’.
 If ‘inactive cultures’ is instead listed, consider other options.
 If the option to also improve gut health is there, take it!

 While this goes without saying, there can be too much of a good thing.
 Probiotic soda and kombucha alike offer health benefits without being calorie-dense.
 However, our friends over at the